Anushka-Kumar/OS-Jackfruit/README.md

 <img width="1600" height="191" alt="image" src="https://github.com/user-attachments/assets/0c2f3007-15a4-43a5-a815-dd42d0169507" />

-Containers (alpha, beta, gamma) are stopped using the engine, and ps aux | grep engine confirms that only the supervisor process remains—demonstrating proper cleanup, container termination, and no leftover (zombie) processes.
+Containers (alpha, beta, gamma) are stopped using the engine.
+The ps aux | grep engine output shows no active container processes, confirming that containers were terminated successfully and no zombie processes remain.

 ## 4. Engineering Analysis